 The McKeown bequest in 1977 took Salem Community Foundation's fund balances $100,000 over the first goal, and the $500,000 goal was met during 1980.
 In 1984 the $1,000,000 mark was exceeded.

 The Salem Community Foundation’s annual report shows the growth since the story began.
-It is fair to say our city would look and be very different had there been no Salem Community Foundation the past 47 years.
 We have the founders of this public charitable trust to thank, as well as, the literally thousands of people who have generously donated from twenty-five to hundreds of thousands of dollars to be used to better the lives of their fellow area residents.

 The mission of the Community Foundation is also to assess and meet changing community needs and interests through financial awards, and to assist donors to build and preserve enduring assets for charitable purposes.